adminion/friends-of-friends/doc/plugin.md

 <a name="PersonModel.getFriendsOfFriends"></a>
 ### PersonModel.getFriendsOfFriends(personId, findParams, done)
-get friends of an person's friends
+get friends of a person's friends

 **Kind**: static method of <code>[PersonModel](#PersonModel)</code>
 **See**: [FriendshipModel.getFriendsOfFriends](FriendshipModel.getFriendsOfFriends)